AP sources: MLB offers 76-game season, up to 75% of salaries

 MLB estimates its revenue would drop from $9.73 billion last year to $2.75 billion this year with a 76-game seasons.
 Adding prorated shares of signing bonuses, option buyout, termination pay, assignment bonuses and benefits, MLB says players would get 70.2% of revenue, up from 46.7%.
 Also factoring in signing bonuses for amateurs in the draft this week and international players, MLB projects players would get 86.2%, up from 52.1%.

+Expansion of the playoffs would make a major change for MLB's 30 clubs.
+Postseason teams doubled to four with the split of each league into two divisions in 1969, then to eight with the realignment to three divisions and the addition of a wild card in 1995, a year later than planned due to a players’ strike.
+The postseason reached its current 10 with the addition of a second wild card and a wild-card round in 2012.

+Players proposed expanding the playoffs to 14 teams in both 2020 and ‘21.
+The MLB plan doesn’t specify a format other than as many as eight clubs per league.

 Free agent compensation has long caused bitter fights since the arbitration decision in December 1975 that struck down the reserve clause — it led to an eight-day strike during spring training in 1980 and a 50-day strike during the 1981 season.
-Compensation had been narrowed in recent years but still caused some free agents to have fewer bidders and to sign later.
+Compensation had been narrowed in recent years but still caused some free agents to have fewer bidders and to sign later, such as pitchers Craig Kimbrel and Dallas Keuchel in 2018.

-MLB proposed dropping the loss of draft picks or international signing bonus pool allocation for signing a qualified free agent.
+MLB proposed dropping the loss of draft picks and international signing bonus pool allocation for signing a qualified free agent.

+All players would have the right to opt out and not play, but only high-risk individuals would be treated as if injured and would receive salary and service time.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports.